 The High-Pressure gas supply currently over caters for the demand withing the Precinct.
-This demand is due to reduce with the loss of some of the larger industrial businesses in the last decade, primarily in the shutdown of the refinery and conversion to a storage terminal.
-New Low pressure and reduction facilities are required to service the new lower demand buildings such as the residential, mixed use and schools.
+This reduction in demand is due the loss of some of the larger industrial businesses in the last decade, primarily in the shutdown of the refinery and conversion to a storage terminal.
+New low pressure and reduction facilities are required to service the new lower demand buildings such as the residential, mixed use and schools.